pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [x] UI: Design UI to display candidate grades for the given candidate/Skill/judge
       Note: - Allow edit option to change the grade - Once event time is over, NO ONE should be able to change the grade

-### Candidate Status:
+### Adhiveshan Portal Endpoints Candidate Status:

-- [ ] API: Implement an endpoint to return status of candidate's each skill competition status (PENDING / COMPLETED)
+- [x] API: Implement an endpoint to return status of candidate's each skill competition status (PENDING / COMPLETED)

-  - Note: return COMPLETED if all the topic has been graded else PENDING
+      Note: return COMPLETED if all the topic has been graded else PENDING

-- TBD: at a time only x judges should be able to access or grade the candidate
+- [ ] Adhiveshan Portal Endpoints/Page: need to encrypt/decrypt BAPS ID

 ## ====== SCHEDULING PARTICIPANTS =====: